HISTORY

 Momijiyama Garden in Sumpu Castle Park is a place to relax while enjoying the historic atmosphere, and where you can get a good look at the exterior of the castle.

-One of the four most beautiful gardens in Suruga, it has beautiful cherry blossoms in spring, hydrangeas in summer, colorful leaves in autumn, and camellias in winter.
+Each season has its own unique and beautiful bloom, it has beautiful cherry blossoms in spring, hydrangeas in summer, colorful leaves in autumn, and camellias in winter.
 Enjoy the four seasons and soak up the atmosphere in this well-designed garden.

 Have some delicious tea at the Momiji-tei (not included in castle entrance fee).